billwear/maas-rad/commissioning-and-hardware-testing-scripts-833.md

     -   `storage`: Allows the selection of a storage device on the currently-running machine.
     -   `interface`: Allows the selection of an interface on the currently-running machine.
     -   `url`: Allows the the passing of a valid URL.
+    -   `runtime`: Specifies how long the script may run.
+This overrides the timeout value.
+It is currently only passed as the environment variable RUNTIME.
 -   `title`: The title of the parameter field when displayed in the UI.
 The following types have the following default values:
     -   `storage`: storage device.
     -   `interface`: interface specifer.